twentyOne2x/attnmarkets-docs/pages/users/for-liquidity-providers.md

 - **Credit risk** – some projects will underperform or default.
 - **Stablecoin risk** – any basket asset can be impaired.
 - **Concentration risk** – poor diversification can make one failure more painful.
-- **Operational and smart-contract risk** – Solana, programs, keepers, or routes can fail.
+- **Operational and program risk** – Solana, programs, keepers, or routes can fail.

 More detail is in: